-28. The Committee of the Whole established by the Governing Council at its 1st plenary meeting was chaired by Mr. Michael Werikhe, Minister of Housing of Uganda and one of the three Vice-Presidents of the Governing Council.
+- 23. The Committee of the Whole established by the Governing Council at its 1st plenary meeting was chaired by Mr. Michael Werikhe, Minister of Housing of Uganda and one of the three Vice-Presidents of the Governing Council.
 It held three meetings between 16 and 20 April.
-At its 1st meeting, on the afternoon of Monday, 16 April 2007, the Chair informed the Committee that it would consider agenda items 5, 7, 8 and 9 and prepare a report on its deliberations for the plenary session of the Governing Council.

-29. At that meeting, the Committee took up agenda item 8 on the Medium-term Strategic and Institutional Plan and endorsed the agreement reached by the Bureau to assign that item to an open-ended working group.
+At its 1st meeting, on the afternoon of Monday, 16 April 2007, the Chair informed the Committee that it would consider agenda items 5, 7, 8 and 9 and prepare a report on its deliberations for the plenary session of the Governing Council. - 24.
+At that meeting, the Committee took up agenda item 8 on the Medium-term Strategic and Institutional Plan and endorsed the agreement reached by the Bureau to assign that item to an open-ended working group.
 It agreed also that the group should be chaired by Vice-President Mr. Daniel Chuburu, Permanent Representative of Argentina to UN-Habitat.
 It was agreed also that the group could further divide to consider the two main issues under the agenda item, the Medium-term Strategic and Institutional Plan itself and the United Nations Habitat and Human Settlements Foundation, together with the question of its revolving fund (see also agenda item 7, in part on the budget of the United Nations Habitat and Human Settlements Foundation for the 2008-2009 biennium).
-It was further agreed that Ms. Elisabeth Jacobsen, Chair of the Committee of Permanent Representatives to UN-Habitat, would chair the former subgroup and that Vice-President Chuburu would chair the latter.

-30. The Committee agreed to refer consideration of the Medium-term Strategic and Institutional Plan and the revolving fund for the United Nations Habitat and Human Settlements Foundation to the two subgroups set up for that purpose under the open-ended working group.

-31. At its 2nd meeting, on the morning of Tuesday, 17 April, the Committee began consideration of agenda item 7, on the work programme and budget for the 2008-2009 biennium.
-After discussion, it was agreed that the item should be referred to the working group on the Medium-term Strategic and Institutional Plan.

-32. At its 3rd and final meeting, on the morning of Friday, 20 April, the Committee adopted the report of its deliberations.
-At its three meetings, it had succeeded in achieving consensus on all four agenda items before it.
-The report of the Committee of the Whole is more fully reflected in the proceedings of the Governing Council at its twenty-first session.
+It was further agreed that Ms. Elisabeth Jacobsen, Chair of the Committee of Permanent Representatives to UN-Habitat, would chair the former subgroup and that Vice-President Chuburu would chair the latter. - 25.
+The Committee agreed to refer consideration of the Medium-term Strategic and Institutional Plan and the revolving fund for the United Nations Habitat and Human Settlements Foundation to the two subgroups set up for that purpose under the open-ended working group. - 26.
+At its 2nd meeting, on the morning of Tuesday, 17 April, the Committee began consideration of agenda item 7, on the work programme and budget for the 2008-2009 biennium.
+After discussion, it was agreed that the item should be referred to the working group on the Medium-term Strategic and Institutional Plan. - 27.
+At its 3rd and final meeting, on the morning of Friday, 20 April, the Committee adopted the report of its deliberations.
+At its three meetings, it had succeeded in achieving consensus on all four agenda items before it. - 28.
+An account of the discussions in the Committee of the Whole is set forth in annex VII to the present proceedings.